Best Vegetables for Vertical Trellises (High-Yield Crops for Small Spaces)

 1️⃣ Peas

 Fast-growing and lightweight.
 Perfect for spring and fall.
-Snow peas and sugar snaps climb naturally using tendrils.
+Snow peas and sugar snaps climb naturally using tendrils and do well on netting, panels, or simple string systems.

 2️⃣ Pole Beans